 Over the past decade quantitative easing has suppressed fixed income yields globally, this has led to a surge in equity investment.
-With stock markets showing lower returns, venture capital has become increasingly popular amongst private investors, especially with the significant tax incentives available.
+With stock markets showing lower returns, venture capital investment has become increasingly popular amongst private investors, especially with the significant tax incentives available.
 Here we look at how institutions tend to invest in venture capital to explore what private investors can learn.

 What Investors Want